-Although the Central Lapland Greenstone Belt is one the richest gold producing regions in Finland and contains numerous orogenic gold, iron oxide copper gold and palaeoplacer gold deposits, there are also a number of deposits with an atypical metal association including significant copper, cobalt, nickel and/or uranium.
+The Central Lapland Greenstone Belt is one the richest gold-producing regions in Finland.
+While it contains numerous orogenic gold, iron oxide copper gold and palaeoplacer gold deposits, there is also a number of deposits with an atypical metal association including significant copper, cobalt, nickel and/or uranium.
 These elements are typically present in minor to sub-economic concentrations, although copper has been extracted from Saattopora and Sirkka.

 It has been suggested this